sukanya-aa/net-tools/README.md

     * multiprocessing
     * os
 * You can use the scanner alternatively as a CLI tool also, but with minimal funcationality.

+# Chat App

+* A simple python chat app that uses, socket and threading modules of python to work.
+* The server has to be started first.
+* The Chat App runs each client on a seperate thread.
+* Use `disconnect` to disconnect the client.